nyvyn/nyvyn.github.io/_notes/2024-12-17-lossy-embedding-inversion.markdown

 train a small model to invert embeddings back to text.
 This results in a close, but not exact match to the original text.

-The primary advantage is that this approach enables directly manipulating embeddings, vs round-tripping via an LLM.
+The primary advantage is that this approach is that it enables direct manipulation embeddings, vs round-tripping via an LLM.

 Building on this approach, consider how we can now handle the initial example differently.
 Instead of pulling in original texts, asking an LLM to read them, and producing a new blended text to embed again, we can stay entirely within